wintercooled/mockchain-python/README.md

 # mockchain-python

-A little example of Bitcoin blockchain basics* written in Python.
+A little example of Bitcoin blockchain basics (very much so!) written in Python.

 A work in progress and a starting point for looking into things like digitial signatures, hashing, block sequence etc.